emii/sndbxbe/contents/articles/130601-organoid.md

 Abstract: Primary cell culture of a single LGR5+ cell from the mouse gut is imaged for 48h, segmented and tracked.
 References: C:\Users\ozomatliopochtli\Library\Bibtex\Organoid.bib

+**Note about figures:** Figures are not displayed.
+To see the figure please make sure Javascript is enabled, and click in the corresponding link, caption can be unhidden by mouse hover once that the image is displayed.

 [TOC]

 # Introduction

 Organoids are crypt-villus shaped structures established from long term expansion of self-renewing stems cells from the mouse small-intestine epithelium.
 In mouse, the small intestine is established from a single layer of cells and arises from the vigorous proliferation of epithelial tissue around embryonic day 14.5 (E14.5).
 In later stages, the epithelium is shaped into protrusions (the prospective villi) while cell proliferation is restricted to small compartments which after the third week mature into crypts (E18.5).
-The native epithelial tissue has a distinctive hierarchical structure where stem cells reside at the position +4, and Paneth cells occupy the positions 1 to 3 from the bottom.
-Stem cells produce proliferating cells (transit amplifying) which later differentiate into one mature cell lineage ([Radke & Clevers 2005](#Radke2005)).
+The native epithelial tissue has a distinctive hierarchical structure where around 15 stem cells reside at the position +4 dividing every 24 hours, Paneth cells occupy the positions 1 to 3 from the bottom.
+Stem cells produce proliferating cells (transit amplifying) which generate 16 to 32 new cell that later stochastically adopt a stem cell fate or differentiate into one mature cell lineage depending on the available space ([Radtke & Clevers 2005](#Radtke2005), [Sato & Clevers 2013](#Sato2013)).
 Commited cells from neighboring crypts migrate toward one common villus tip, hence villi origin is polyclonal (Schmidt et al. 1988).
 In mouse is known to have rapid regeneration cycles with a turnover rate of around 5 days where tissue homeostasis is balanced by apoptosis at the tip of the villi (see <b><a class="fancybox" rel="organoid" data-title-id="caption-1" href="/static/images/organoid/villus-crypt.png" title="click to enlarge">Figure 1</a></b>).
 <div class="img-print"><img src="/static/images/organoid/villus-crypt.png" alt="click to enlarge"/></div>
 <div id="caption-1" class="caption-print"><b>Figure 1. </b>Anatomy of the crypt-villus structure in the adult small intestine.
 Villi are formed from the differentiation (green) and migration of cells proliferating (light blue) in the crypt domain.
 Cells with stem cell properties (dark blue) recide above Paneth cells (yellow) near the crypt bottom (from [Reya & Clevers 2005](#Reya2005)).</div>

 In recent years the establishment of advanced culture systems allowing the long term expansion while preserving the basic physiololgy of the villus-crypt has allowed the isolation of complex tissue structures, allowing for a more controled environment ([Sato et al. 2009](#Sato2009)).
-Charcteristics that resemble the native gut environment like: i)stem-cell hierarchy, ii) differentiated cell types, and iii) multi domain architecture.
+Charcteristics that resemble the native gut environment like: i)stem-cell hierarchy and self renewal, ii) cell type composition, and iii) multi-domain architecture.
 It has been proven that these self-organizing structures arise not only from entire isolated crypts but from single stem cells soley identified by the expression of the LGR5 gene, a marker for stem cells at the base of the crypts in mouse small intestine ([Barker et al. 2007](#Barker2007)).
 Pluriopotency and capability of renewal of the epithelum for prolonged time.
 In contrast with the general view of adult stem cells, these Lgr5$^+$ cells are not quiecent but generally rapidly cycling ([Barker et al. 2007](#Barker2007))

 In culture, the organoid three dimensional structure arises from single sorted Lgr5$^+$ cells which by multiple division events, self-organize into an ordered crypt-villus domains.This architecture is compared to the native small intestine epithelium by the formation of analogous domains (see <a class="fancybox" rel="organoid" data-title-id="caption-X" href="/static/images/organoid/organoid-structure.png" title="organoid">Figure X</a>)